bedrocklinux/bedrocklinux-userland/README.md

 in the userland.
 This provides the minimum required busybox applets.

-The following will clean up files which could have been created in development that we probably don't care to track in git, and should probably be run directly before commiting:
+The following will clean up files which could have been created in development that we don't want to track in git (things which are set in .gitignore):

     make clean